cbrafter/feeg6003_revealjs/README.md

 #### Using Brackets

 Open the presentation/HTML file you wish to edit in Brackets.
 Click the lightning bolt icon in the upper right corner, this should open a browser window and the lighning bolt should turn from grey to yellow.
-As you save your presentation, the changes will be reflected in the browser dynmically.
+As you save your presentation, the changes will be reflected in the browser dynamically.

 #### Controlling the presentation